ThatPolarPenguin/quotegame/README.md

 # Naming Conventions

-To answer a quote question correctly a player must follow the naming convention of using proper names, first and last if appicable, with captialization.
-In addition ,if a name has a hyphen contained within it, it will most likely be used.
+To answer a quote question correctly, a player must follow the naming convention of using proper names, first and last when appicable, with captialization.
+In addition, if a name has a hyphen contained within it, it will most likely be used.
 A player may anwser with the first name of the character with whom said the quote, but this is not always guaranteed to be correct.
 Below is a list of several examples of character names that could be used to answer the questions correctly.
+Please note this is not a complete list of what is included in the game.
 When you get the gist, feel free to start a game!

 Character name format example:

-*Obi-Wan Kenobi, Anakin Skywalker, Han Solo, General Grievous, Darth Sidious, Palpatine, Ki-Adi-Mundi, Mace Windu, Padme Amidala, Luke Skywalker, Darth Vader, Count Dooku, Boba Fett, C3P0, Lando Calrissian, Yoda, Admiral Piett, Princess Leia, Tarkin, Watto*
+*Obi-Wan Kenobi, Anakin Skywalker, General Grievous, Darth Sidious, Palpatine, Ki-Adi-Mundi, Mace Windu, Padme Amidala, Darth Vader, Count Dooku, C3P0, Lando Calrissian, Yoda, Admiral Piett, Princess Leia, Tarkin, Watto*